 Product launches are make-or-break for many online retailers.
-They’re the optimal time to raise brand awareness, create hype, and get your products out there.
-Have you included these 5 steps in your prep to ensure your releases run smoothly?
+They’re the optimal time to raise brand awareness, create hype, and get your product line out there.
+Have you included these seven steps in your product launch checklist to ensure you launch your new product successfully?

 For many online retailers, traditional modes of advertisement are becoming less effective in attracting new customers to their websites.
 And with shoppers being exposed to up to 10,000 ads a day, no wonder they’re tuning them out!

 Influencers can also drive customers to websites in a moment’s notice.
-Easho found that to be the case when they teamed up with Mrs Hinch.
+That was the case with LiveGlam’s numerous influencer collection releases.
+Easho also found that to be the case when they teamed up with Mrs Hinch.
 The influencer’s Instagram story brought 1,500 visitors to Easho’s site within minutes of the story being posted, and over 54,000 shoppers throughout the four-hour duration of the sale.
 Luckily, Easho was prepared for these surges.

 As an ecommerce business, what should you do in the run-up to your product launches?
 Coordinate influencer activity with your marketing team to develop campaign messaging that is in line with your brand guidelines.
-That could include which channels, which keywords you use to describe your products, and the use of emojis.
 It all comes down to communication: stay in constant contact with influencers about your expectations for your launch’s promotion.

 Your employees are your best, (not so) secret asset in your preparations for product launches.
-Take an “all hands-on deck” approach to your team before your products go live, and before any potential chaos ensues.
+Take an “all hands-on deck” approach to your team before your product or service goes live, and before any potential chaos ensues.

 Designate your customer support dream team well ahead of time.
 Have individuals continuously monitoring social media for any signs of dissatisfaction.
 Assign others to man your caller service lines.